PhoenixTales/phoenix-docs/vision/gothic-defined.md

 **Changed:** 04.12.2022

 In order to create a gothic drama we have to define what "Gothic" is.
-Contrary to popular belief Gothic is not a mere game and its underlying concept, it is (or to be more precise "it was once supposed to be" and is to us) an attempt to initiate a genre of gothic-like games and to revolutionise the world of fantasy rpgs.
+To us it is not a mere game and its underlying concept, it is (or to be more precise "it was once supposed to be") an attempt to initiate a genre of gothic-like games and to revolutionise the world of fantasy rpgs.

 In the beginning we will analyse the meaning of Gothic as a term and the gothic aesthetics.
 We will analyse Gothic as "another kind of fantasy" and compare gothic fantasy with common fantasy and gothic horror vs. cosmic horror.
 Based on the research of diverse documents and the interviews quoted in the "Vision of Gothic" we'll describe principles of gothic-like gamedesign in the context of immersive sims.